 Yes.
 Whilst the event is predominantly trail, some small sections are along roads and there are many road crossings on the route - some of them very busy and very fast.
 Although the busiest junctions will be signed and/or marshalled, runners must cross all roads safely and take responsibility for their actions.
 There are multiple gates and stiles on the route.

 There will be 6 aid stations including the finish.

 Registration, Race Start, Race Finish and Race HQ are at Goring Village Hall, High Street, Goring-on-Thames, Oxfordshire, RG8 9AG.

-Start/ Finish: Toilets, Water, Pop-Up Centurion Running Store, Free Hot Food and Drinks at the finish (Runners only and includes vegetarian options).
+Start/ Finish: Toilets, Water, Free Hot Food and Drinks at the finish (includes vegan and vegetarian options).

 There are NO sleeping facilities at the start or finish.

-0830 on Saturday 18th September 2021.
-Your race number will not be posted to you before race day, you will be able collect it from registration.
+Between 0800 and 0830 on Saturday 18th September 2021.
+Your tracker and race number will not be posted to you before race day, you will be able collect it from registration.
 All timings are listed on the schedule tab.

 Pacers are not permitted anywhere on the course.

 Crews are not permitted to attend runners anywhere on course, except for the finish.